tanyayt/personal_website/_posts/2020-12-31-the-year-of-aggressive-learning.md

    <img src="https://github.com/tanyayt/tanyayt.github.io/blob/master/images/certificate-2020-3.png?raw=true">

 To me, learning is a mindset about growth and possibilities in career and personal life.
-I'll give my year of 2020 a 4.5 star and look forward to a better 2021.
+I'll give my year of 2020 a 4.5 star and look forward to an even better 2021.